OuhscBbmc/REDCapR/vignettes/TroubleshootingApiCalls.md

  If so the "Can the user query a *entire* REDCap project using RCurl?" check succeeded, but the REDCapR checks did not, consider posting a new [GitHub issue](https://github.com/OuhscBbmc/REDCapR/issues) to the package developers.

 ## Importing into REDCap from R
-Troubleshooting imports is trickier than exports for two major reasons.
+Troubleshooting import operations is trickier than export operations for two major reasons.
 First, the database potentially persists your *import* mistakes.
 In contrast, repeatedly *exporting* data won't affect subsequent reads.
 Considering cloning the REDCap project for testing until the problem is resolved.
-Remember to create a new token (because they're not automatically created, even when users are copied), and to modify your code's token to point to the new testing clone.
+Remember to create a new token (because they're not automatically created when projects are cloned, even when users are copied), and to modify your code's token to point to the new testing clone.

  The second reason why importing can be trickier is because the schema (eg, the names and data types) of your local dataset must match the project's schema.
 This section will be expanded in the future.
 Current recommendations include checking if you can write to simpler projects (perhaps with 1 ID field and 1 string field), and progressively moving to mimic the problematic project's schema and dataset.
 Also, consider exporting the dataset to your machine, and look for differences.
 Note that you cannot import calculated fields into REDCap.

  1. **Can the user import the *entire* project?**

  1. **Can the user import a *subset* of the project?**

 ## Document Info
 This document is primarily based on REDCap version 5.11.3, and was last updated 2014-08-22.
 A development version of the document is available on GitHub: http://htmlpreview.github.io/?https://github.com/OuhscBbmc/REDCapR/blob/dev/inst/doc/TroubleshootingApiCalls.html.